Students must apply via one of the following online application forms:-

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on studentadmin@sunderland.ac.uk or 0191 515 3154.

-Interviews will take place online via Microsoft Teams.
+Interviews will take place online via Microsoft Teams and are offered throughout the year.

-Medical assessments of your mental and physical health and disclosure of criminal convictions apply to all nursing courses and are based on current NMC requirements.
-Nurses are registered healthcare professionals and the ability to practise safely, effectively, and professionally is essential, so all applicants are required to follow our fitness to practise procedures.
+Assessment of your mental and physical health and disclosure of criminal convictions apply to all nursing courses and are based on current NMC requirements.
+Nurses are registered healthcare professionals, and the ability to practise safely, effectively, and professionally is essential, so all applicants are required to follow our fitness to practise procedures.

 This means you're required to complete the following: